Sorry William Wallace, In Real Life, Robert The Bruce Was The True Violent Hero Called Braveheart

 In fact, Robert the Bruce is the true Braveheart.
 He fought for Scottish independence even when it cost him his family and nearly his life.
 In order to win back his wife and daughter, King Robert chopped a man in half.
 And you’ll never believe how he got the nickname Braveheart.
-Maybe it’s time for a Braveheart sequel about Robert the Bruce.
+Needless to say, Braveheart 'sequels' about Robert the Bruce were long overdue.

 Let’s start with the biggest problem in Braveheart: the title.
 William Wallace, the main character played by Mel Gibson, was not called Braveheart.
 Instead, the name always referred to Robert the Bruce.
 And the real Braveheart was tougher, craftier, and crazier than he was shown to be in the movie.